This post may contain affiliate links from which i can earn a commission

 Many breads and cereals are fortified with this vitamin.
 To get it naturally, make sure you’re eating plenty of leafy greens.
 And if you’re planning to get, or are pregnant, talk to your healthcare professional about this critical nutrient.

 Whole wheat is a major source of this all-too-important and often forgotten nutrient.
-High-fiber gluten-free foods include brown rice, quinoa, flax seeds, chia seeds, beans/legumes, and fruits and veggies.
+High-fibre gluten-free foods include brown rice, quinoa, flax seeds, chia seeds, beans/legumes, and fruits and veggies.
 Including some of these in your diet is important for your gut health.

 To determine if you are a celiac, have a wheat allergy or sensitivity or are intolerant to gluten it is advisable that you see your doctor.
 And if you’re going gluten-free, choose nutrient-dense whole foods.
 Not gluten-free processed junk foods to make sure you get all the nutrition you need.